top of page

 Ph.D.
 Student in Clinical Psychology

-Vinny is a third-year doctoral student in the Clinical Psychology program.
+Vinny is a fourth-year doctoral student in the Clinical Psychology program.
 He graduated from Tufts University with a B.S. in Clinical Psychology and, prior to starting at Fordham, he worked as a Research Data Coordinator for Boston Children’s Hospital.
 Vinny is interested in the effects of early childhood trauma and adversity on psychosocial development, with a primary focus on children and adolescents from traditionally marginalized backgrounds.
 Vinny's current research investigates pathways that may increase the likelihood of marginalized youth acquiring informal mentoring relationships.

 Email: vdonofrio@fordham.edu

-Katie is a fourth-year Ph.D. candidate in the School Psychology program.
+Katie is a fifth-year Ph.D. candidate in the School Psychology program.
 She received her B.A in Psychology with a minor in Cultural Anthropology from Stony Brook University.
 Prior to starting graduate school, she worked as a Research Coordinator at Stony Brook Medicine.
 Her primary interests include 1) understanding the impact stressful childhood experiences have on socioemotional development in traditionally marginalized groups, and 2) reducing ethnic and racial disparities in accessing mental health services.
 She plans to develop and implement community-based interventions working alongside the target population to encourage feelings of empowerment and well-being.
 She hopes community-based interventions will offer an alternative treatment option to traditional psychotherapy, reduce mental health disparities and provide trauma-informed mental health services.

 Email: kbartolotta@fordham.edu